- Cracks in the concrete floor

 Two options for repairing sinking concrete slabs

 - Install a slab pier system that connects the slab to stable soil or bedrock.
-Once installed, the system makes it possible to re-level settled slab sections.
+Once installed, the system makes it possible to raise settled slab sections.

 What Causes A Concrete Floor Slab To Settle?